 I’ve been up in those mountains and unless you’re just on the tippy, tippy top of some rocky peak, you can find a spot to grow some corn.
 If not right there, walk 100 yards over and you can find a spot.

 You might have to clear some trees or something, but you can grow corn.

 How do I know?

 You want to know what I think?
-I think the Bryants were laid up in a Gatlinburg hotel, drinking shine chased with co-cola and casting Devil spells to create catbear women to groom Diadorius’ wondrous locks.
+I think the Bryants were laid up in a Gatlinburg hotel, drinking shine and casting Devil spells to create catbear women to groom Diadorius’s wondrous locks.